-The procedure is used when one or several of the QoS parameters exchanged between the UE and the network are modified.
+The procedure is used when one or several of the QoS parameters exchanged between the UE and the network are modified and to send updated ECS Information to the UE.

-NOTE: The conditions when to use this procedure for QoS change as well as the QoS parameters exchanged between the UE and the network are defined in TS 23.501 [2] clause 5.7.
+NOTE 1: The conditions when to use this procedure for QoS change as well as the QoS parameters exchanged between the UE and the network are defined in TS 23.501 [2] clause 5.7.